In Memoriam Washington Z. Sycip, US-Philippines Society Honorary Chair

 Washington Z. Sycip

-At the time of his death at 96, Washington Z. Sycip served as Honorary Co-chair of the U.S.-Philippines Society with Mr. Hank Greenberg, consultant and advisor to the Asia Society and member of the Board of major companies in the Philippines.
+At the time of his death on October 7, 2017, at 96, Washington Z. Sycip served as Honorary Co-chair of the U.S.-Philippines Society with Mr. Hank Greenberg, consultant and advisor to the Asia Society and member of the Board of major companies in the Philippines.
 US-Philippines Society Director Jaime Augusto Zobel de Ayala noted on the passing of Wash Sycip that “he will leave a lasting legacy of progressive engagement on national issues, across social and economic lines.”
 The 2015 Carlos P. Romulo Award was presented to Mr. Sycip by Co-chairs Ambassador John D. Negroponte and Manuel V. Pangilinan in recognition of “his indispensable support for the US-Philippines Society and his exceptional service in strengthening ties between America and the Philippines.”
 Negroponte described Wash Sycip as “a truly legendary figure.”

 Mr. Sycip’s link to Washington DC is explained in “Wash Only a Bookkeeper,” a biography of Washington Sycip by Jose Y. Dalisay, Jr. In 1921, his father, Albino Sycip had argued and won in the controversial “Bookkeeping Act” case before the U.S. Supreme Court in Washington DC during the pre-commonwealth period in the Philippines.
 “But whether it was the elation of his judicial victory or the majesty of the American capital’s statuary that inspired him, or both, Albino decided to commemorate that visit by naming his new son, ‘Washington,’ ” narrates Dalisay.
 For more background information, please click on this link.